18F/unit-testing-node/_pages/components/slack-client.md

 If you run the `Rule` tests now, most will fail because there is no `config` value defined for any of the `SlackClient` constructors.
-The easy way to get the tests to pass again would be to add this is the first line of the `SlackClient`:
+The easy way to get the tests to pass again would be to add this as the first line of the `SlackClient`:

 ```js
   config = config || {};
 ```

 Try it; it works.
-However, we now run the danger of creating `SlackClient` objects that don't have data we think they should have.
+However, you now run the danger of creating `SlackClient` objects that don't have data you think they should have.
 Both `slackTimeout` and `successReaction` are required fields of the `Config` schema.
-Even if `Rule` behavior isn't depending on any `Config`-defined `SlackClient` behavior now, that may not always be the case.
+Even if `Rule` behavior doesn't depend on any `Config`-defined `SlackClient` behavior now, that may not always be the case.

 It's better to allow this code to fail when `config` is undefined than to take a shortcut to get the tests to pass.
-If the `Rule` tests become brittle due to configurable `SlackClient` behavior, we may revisit [whether or not to use a test double](#to-isolate-or-not) for `SlackClient` itself.
+If the `Rule` tests become brittle due to configurable `SlackClient` behavior, you may want to revisit [whether or not to use a test double](#to-isolate-or-not) for `SlackClient` itself.

-However, since the `Rule` tests _currently_ don't depend on any configurable behavior, we can take a _slight_ shortcut and import the `test-config.json` file directly:
+However, since the `Rule` tests _currently_ don't depend on any configurable behavior, you can take a _slight_ shortcut and import the `test-config.json` file directly:

 ```js